benjaminpochat/lucene-like-query-for-REST/readme.md

 * autocompletion with values given in an array (with or without white spaces)
 * conversion into [FIQL filter format](https://tools.ietf.org/html/draft-nottingham-atompub-fiql-00)

-Try it with the file UISample.html.
+Try it localy with the file UISample.html in this repo, or or try it online on [jsfiddle.net](https://jsfiddle.net/benjaminpochat/ngpqv0gt/)

 # TODOs :
 1. autocompletion with values given from REST url